Hristo-Boyadzhiev/QR-code-generator/README.md

 ### Libraries
 - React: A JavaScript library for building user interfaces.
 It is used under the MIT License.
 You can find it [here](https://github.com/facebook/react/blob/main/LICENSE);

-- Qr-code-styling-react: A React component for generating styled QR codes.
+- Qr-code-styling: A React component for generating styled QR codes.
 It is used under the MIT License.
 You can find the license [here](https://github.com/kozakdenys/qr-code-styling/blob/master/LICENSE).

 - React-hook-form: A library for managing forms in React.
 It is used under the MIT License.
 You can find it [here](https://github.com/react-hook-form/react-hook-form/blob/master/LICENSE);